Stormy9/Stormy9.github.io/CS460/references/html/index.md

 <br>

 Check out <a href="https://www.w3schools.com/html/html5_intro.asp" target="_blank">this W3Schools page</a> (and it's sub-sections),
-and <a href="https://code.tutsplus.com/tutorials/28-html5-features-tips-and-techniques-you-must-know--net-13520" target="_blank">this cool article</a> from Envato Code Tutorials,
+and <a href="https://code.tutsplus.com/tutorials/28-html5-features-tips-and-techniques-you-must-know--net-13520" target="_blank">this cool article</a> from Envato Web Design Tutorials,
 and <a href="https://www.codecademy.com/articles/html5-features" target="_blank">this post from Codecademy</a>.

 Most of it is super-easy, so long as you get the whole `tags` & `attributes` thing..... just do a quick reference-check if you need to be sure of how to use something!